Milko Djurovski: Managerial career

 After his stint at Železničar Maribor as a player, Djurovski was appointed manager of the club ahead of the 1998–99 season.
 He was eventually unable to perform his function due to the problems with his license.

 In October 2005, Djurovski was appointed manager of Drava Ptuj.
 He left the club in July 2006.
 Shortly after, Djurovski was appointed manager of Nafta Lendava.
 He left them in August 2007.
 Two weeks later, Djurovski became manager of his former club Maribor, penning a two-year deal.
 He was released on 5 November 2007.
 In October 2008, Djurovski returned to his native country, being named manager of Vardar.
 He left the club in January 2009.
 Later that year, Djurovski served as manager of fellow Macedonian club Belasica.

 Subsequently, Djurovski returned to Slovenia and took charge at Drava Ptuj for the second time, before leaving the position in April 2010.
 He also served as manager of Austrian club Pöllau in 2012.
 In June 2015, Djurovski was appointed manager of Slovakian club Zlaté Moravce.
 He once again returned to Slovenia and took charge at Zavrč in October 2015.
 In March 2016, Djurovski became manager of Bosnian club Slavija Sarajevo.
 He left the club only two months later after failing to avoid relegation from the top flight.

 Personal life

-Djurovski has two sons, Marko Djurovski (b.
-1983), an RnB singer, and Mario Djurovski (b.
-1985), a professional footballer.
+Djurovski has two sons including Mario Djurovski, a professional footballer.
 He is also the younger brother of Boško Djurovski.
 They played together at both club and international level.